BrynjulvBrynjulvsen/kafka-workshop/exercises/3_partitions_and_ordering.md

 ## Troubleshooting tips
 - **Messages appear out of order**: confirm you used consistent keys; without a key, Kafka hashes the serialized value which scatters related records.
-- **Only one consumer receives data**: check the topic’s partition count—parallelism requires as many partitions as active consumers.
+- **Only one consumer receives data**: check the topic’s partition count - parallelism requires as many partitions as active consumers.
 - **Consumer stops receiving**: rebalancing may still be in progress.
 Allow a few seconds, or print logs when `pauseRendezvous`/`resumeRendezvous` fire if using helpers.

 ## What’s next?